FaultyTwo/LTC166X-arduino-lib/README.md

 # LTC166X
-An Arduino library for LTC1660 and LTC1665, Octal 8-bit and 10-bit DACs.
+Arduino library for LTC1660 and LTC1665, Octal 8-bit and 10-bit DACs.

 ## Overview
-LTC166X is an Arduino library for controlling LTC1660 (Octal 8-bit DACs) and LTC1665 (Octal 10-bit DACs).
+LTC166X is Arduino library for controlling LTC1660 (Octal 8-bit DACs) and LTC1665 (Octal 10-bit DACs).

 Both ICs contain 8 DACs (A to H) which can be interfaced with SPI protocol.